grokbit-tests/small/README.md

 This is the readme in the master branch.

-This commit pushes master past v1.0
+Push master a second commit beyond v1.0